Health officials ‘urgently’ investigating after poliovirus detected in London sewage

-A national incident has been declared after a rare type of poliovirus was detected in wastewater in London, with health officials racing to determine the scale of a feared outbreak.
+Health officials have declared a national incident as they investigate the scale of a feared polio outbreak following the discovery of the virus in wastewater.

-The virus, which can cause paralysis and death in rare cases, was identified in sewage samples taken from the capital between February and May 2022, according to the UK Health Security Agency.
+The virus, which can cause paralysis in rare cases, was identified in sewage samples taken from London between February and May 2022, according to the UK Health Security Agency.

-UKHSA said it was “likely” there has been spread of a vaccine-derived poliovirus type 2 (VDPV2) between closely linked people in North-East London, with infected individuals believed to be shedding the virus in their faeces.
+UKHSA said it was “likely” there has been spread of a vaccine-derived poliovirus type 2 (VDPV2) between closely linked people in northeast London, with infected individuals believed to be shedding the virus in their faeces.
+So far, no suspected cases have been reported or confirmed.

 The agency is now “urgently” investigating whether wider transmission of the infection, which can spread without symptoms in low-vaccinated communities, is occurring in the capital.
-So far, no suspected cases have been reported or confirmed.
+If confirmed, this would be the first outbreak of polio in the UK in nearly 40 years.

 The rise of VDPV2s throughout the globe is threatening attempts to eradicate polio.
 They are a rare, mutated version of the virus – typically found in under-immunised communities with poor sanitation – which derive from the live oral polio vaccine (OPV).